pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 In the end, we answered some of the questions that we had hoped to answer.
 There was general consensus that we _do_ want to work together, and that we _do_ want to find better ways of doing things, and that we _are_ ready to define a scholarly commons.
-We came up with a high-level sketch of the boundaries of the Scholarly Commons, but maybe more importantly, there was also the feeling that we were just barely scratching the surface, and that a lot more people, pieces, and ideas needed to be brought in and gathered.
+These nascent outcomes form a high-level sketch of the boundaries of the Scholarly Commons, but with them came the general feeling that we were just barely scratching the surface, that a lot more people, pieces, and ideas needed to be gathered and brought in.
 We are not done defining the Scholarly Commons!
 This is just the beginning.
 The next questions to answer include: _How do we define the commons?
 How can we do this in a way that truly opens the door as wide as we can, so everyone feels included and able to play a part in the defining process?
 And how do we ensure that this defining process will go on continuously?_

 ---